All Episodes

 We're following a story now over the weekend.

-Um we had a number of incidents occur, again with police officers, more protesting on Friday night, Saturday night.
+We had a number of incidents occur, again, with police officers, more protesting on Friday night, Saturday night.

-Now over the weekend there were shots fired and gunfire hit the San Antonio police headquarters, leaving bullet marks and on the building building and shellcasings in a nearby alley.
+Now, over the weekend, there were shots fired, and gunfire hit the San Antonio police headquarters, leaving bullet marks on the building and shell casings in a nearby alley.

 San Antonio police still investigating reports of a suspect seen fleeing from that alley.